 - Add essential oils, stir well.

 - Let cool either in the pot or transfer to the bowl of your stand mixer.
+You want it to cool so it isn't liquid, but not return to a fully solid state.

 - Once cool, whip like buttercream!
 It goes very quickly so keep watch on it.